 At Level 3 Astarion gains an additional 1d6 for Sneak Attack Bonus Damage, meaning Sneak Attacks will now do between 2 and 12 bonus damage (instead of 1-6), depending on the damage roll.

-At Level 3 you also need to choose the subclass for your Rogue Build.
+You also need to choose the subclass for your Rogue Build.
 We recommend going with the Thief Class for this build.

 The Thief Class gets an extra Bonus Action each turn (which is especially nice in combination with the Cunning Actions above).
 This lets you safely get in and out of melee range, or in and out of stealth mode, all within the same turn if needed, and without losing out on the opportunity to perform an attack.
 Alternatively, you can perform your normal attack and then do 2x Offhand Melee Attack, to maximise your Melee damage in a turn.